 - Maybe 3 week days and some designated time on the weekend?

 I have to say that we used to school a solid five days a week.
 The problem we came across was that things would pop up.
 Someone would be sick, there would be doctor’s appointments or fun field trips, chances to have play dates or lunch with grandparents, or we were just plain burned out.
 When I scheduled for a solid five days there was no time to breathe or adjust for needs that arose.

 For instance, this year I have been participating in an art club/book club with my youngest.
 This activity takes up most of our Tuesday.
 While she may do an occasional additional item or two on Tuesdays, they are mostly reserved for this enriching group time we were blessed to have.

 I know families that do some of their schooling at night or on weekends so that Dad can be involved in the process.
 He might teach a specific subject or topic that Mom would rather sit out on or that is a strength of his.

 Are you worried the curriculum you have won’t fit into a less strenuous schedule?
 No need!
 You can adjust your curriculum by combining things that appear to take less time, or taking out a topic or two of lesser interest.
-Often you have the option to read less extra books or do less hands-on projects, by slimming down just a little you can easily fit a 5 day a week plan into 4 days.
+Often you have the option to read fewer extra books or do fewer hands-on projects and by slimming down just a little you can easily fit a five-day-a-week plan into four days.

 3. Got Early Risers?